<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Combined Privacy Act Notice

-All household members 18 years or older must also sign this document.
+All household members 18 years or older need to sign this document.

 Credit Authorization Form

-If anyone in your family is 18 years or older, earning an income, and going to school full-time, please provide a copy of their unofficial transcripts.
-These documents can be obtained online, from the school’s Registrar’s office or Student Services office.
+If anyone in your family is 18 years or older, earning an income, and going to school full-time, you need to submit a copy of their unofficial school transcripts in the program application.
+These documents can be obtained online, from the school’s Registrar’s office, or from the Student Services office.

-Now, the only thing left is to pay your application fee.
-The application fee is $55 for two applicants or $35 for a single applicant.
+Along with the program application and supporting documents, we also collect an application fee.
+The application fee is $75 for two applicants or $45 for a single applicant.
 You can pay with money order, cash, or card.
 We do not accept checks.

 This application fee is non-refundable.
 When you apply online, you'll be redirected to the payment page as soon as you submit your application.

-Hopefully this list has helped you get ready to submit your program application.
-Most of this information is available online and could be collected digitally or printed off at the library.
-If you gather one item each day, you’ll be ready to submit your complete application in under two weeks!
+Hopefully this list has helped you get ready to submit your program application!
+Most of this information is available online and can be collected digitally or printed at the library.
+If you gather one item each day, you’ll be ready to submit your complete application in under two weeks.

-If you still have questions on the application process, or would like to submit your application with a Habitat staff member, you can email us at apply@tchabitat.org or call us at 612-540-5660.
+If you still have questions on the application process or would like to submit your application with a Twin Cities Habitat staff member, you can email us at apply@tchabitat.org or call us at 612-540-5660.

 Read More